rodamaral/smw-tas/README.md

 **Static Camera Region**: region on which the player must scape to scroll the camera.

+**Line of death**: always appear below the game area, showing where Mario or sprites die.

 **Tile drawing with mouse**: layer 1 (left click), layer 2 (right click) and block duplication predictor.

 **Cheats**: current cheats include free movement, beat level (depends on ROM hack), powerup, score and coin number (for lag manipulation), dragging and dropping sprites with mouse.
 The user must click to allow the cheats before using them.